Michael Eriksson

 Side-note:

-Unfortunately, many developers consider binary search a last brute-force solution after using a debugger has failed: This is usually a sign of lack of experience with, or understanding of, different techniques; however, problems do exist where using another technique is faster, or where binary search is unsuitable—as they do with any technique.
+Unfortunately, many developers consider binary search a last brute-force solution after using a debugger has failed: This is usually a sign of lack of experience with, or understanding of, different techniques; however, cases do exist where using another technique is faster, or where binary search is unsuitable—as they do with any technique.

 Isolate components from each other

-Similar to binary search, it can pay to isolate different components from each other, rather than trying to investigate a system as a hole.
-A good starting point is to pick a (potentially) offending layer, modules, class, whatnot, and just check whether its in- and outputs are correct.
+Similar to binary search, it can pay to isolate different components from each other, rather than trying to investigate a system as a whole.
+A good starting point is to pick a (potentially) offending layer, module, class, whatnot, and just check whether its in- and outputs are correct.
 If they both are, then the problem is likely to be further down the line; if the inputs are flawed, then it is likely earlier; if the inputs are correct and the outputs flawed, the we look at the right culprit.

 Note, in particular, that by using appropriate techniques more than one instance can be checked at once.
 Consider e.g. using a capable debugger or an aspect-oriented extension to print out the inputs to and outputs from a relevant sub-set of all methods (say all public methods, or all methods from several interacting classes).